 The project team completed the 100% schematic design set in July 2024.
 The building's design has been refined to improve circulation by aligning the annex basement with the court level and to provide much needed space for building systems, restrooms, and storage.
 The project team has confirmed the projected total project budget, which has increased due to various factors including inflation, escalation, increased labor costs, and refinement of the building's renovation design.
-The project team initiated a formal public engagement process with a community meeting held in March 2024, and a second community open house in August 2024.
-A final round of outreach is planned for the end of 2024, and RPD Commission approval of the concept design will follow.
-The design team presented the conceptual plan to the Civic Design Review Committee in March 2024 and the team is returning for a Phase I review in October 2024.
+The project team completed a formal public engagement process in 2024.
+During the first community meeting in March 2024, the project was introduced to the community and the project's goals and vision statement were confirmed.
+In August 2024, staff hosted a community open house in Golden Gate Park and designs for the architecture and outdoor spaces were shared, and feedback was solicited on materials and design alternatives.
+The final community meeting was held in December 2024, and the current design was confirmed with the community.
+Staff will present the design to the RPD Commission for approval in April 2025.
+The design team presented the conceptual plan to the Civic Design Review Committee in March 2024 and the team is returned for a Phase I approval in October 2024.

-The project's geotechnical report has been finalized and destructive sampling of concrete and rebar is complete.
+The project's geotechnical report has been finalized, and destructive sampling of concrete and rebar is complete.
 A historic resource evaluation was completed for the project and a CEQA Exemption Determination was issued by the Planning Department in May 2024.
-The project team is also wrapping up an RFP for Specialty Design Services, which are needed to initiate the Design Development Phase, which will begin in Spring 2025.
+The project team is currently negotiating a contract for Specialty Design Services, which are needed to initiate the Design Development Phase, which will begin in late 2025.
+Two independent cost estimates are being reconciled on the 100% schematic design set and will be complete in April 2025.
+The project team is also assembling an RFP for a CMGC contract for pre-construction and construction services.
+It is anticipated to be released in Summer 2025.
+Design development will begin once the CMGC contractor has been onboarded.